-Barnsley v Fulham
+Wilson stunner rescues point for Fulham

 Post update

-Attempt blocked.
-Bobby De Cordova-Reid (Fulham) right footed shot from the left side of the six yard box is blocked.
-Assisted by Fabio Carvalho.

-Attempt blocked.
-Aleksandar Mitrovic (Fulham) right footed shot from the left side of the box is blocked.
-Assisted by Fabio Carvalho.

 Corner, Barnsley.
-Conceded by Neco Williams.
+Conceded by Fabio Carvalho.

+Really poor performance from a side that score so many goals.
+Up until Wilson's goal they barely laid a glove on Barnsley.
+A real off day for them.

+The ref was terrible.
+Never a penalty and he seemed a complete homer for the majority.